awsdocs/amazon-connect-user-guide/doc_source/historical-metrics.md

 **Contacts transferred out external**
 Count of contact for the queue that were transferred to an external source, such as a phone number that is external to your contact center\.

+**Contacts transferred in from queue**
+The number of contacts transferred in to the queue from another queue in a Transfer to queue contact flow\.

+**Contacts transferred out from queue**
+The number of contacts transferred from this queue to another queue in a Transfer to queue contact flow\.

 **Error status time**
 Sum of time that an agent spent in the **Error** status\.